xenify-io/litepaper/README.md

 ## 🌊 XNF Liquidity

-- 40% of ETH acquired from the daily auctions will be used towards the XNF-WETH protocol-owned liquidity provisioning.
+- 40% of ETH acquired from the daily auctions will be directed towards XNF-WETH protocol-owned liquidity provisioning.

 - 90% of recycled ETH will be directed towards XNF-WETH protocol-owned liquidity provisioning.